Connected Coordinated Motion Planning with Bounded Stretch: Introduction

 \subsection{Our Results}

-We provide a spectrum of new results for questions arising from efficiently reconfiguring a connected, unlabeled swarm of robots from a start configuration $C_s$ into a target configuration $C_t$, aiming for minimizing the overall makespan and maintaining connectivity in each step.
+We provide a spectrum of new results for questions arising from efficiently reconfiguring a connected, unlabeled collective of robots from a start configuration~$C_s$ into a target configuration $C_t$, aiming for minimizing the overall makespan and maintaining connectivity in each step.
+We obtained all of our results in obstacle-free \num{2}D space, and discuss possible extensions as well as open questions in the conclusion.
+Some of these results are featured in~a~video~\cite{unlabeled-connected-video}.

-\begin{itemize} \item Deciding whether there is a schedule with a makespan of $1$ transforming $C_s$ into $C_t$ can be done in polynomial time, see \cref{lem:single-move-reconfiguration}.